Spin-triplet superconductivity from inter-valley Goldstone modes in magic-angle graphene: Discussion

-The present work also leaves several other questions unanswered, which deserve further theoretical investigation.
-For example, a better physical understanding of the numerically obtained net attractive interaction in the $p$-wave and $d$-wave channels is required.
-Also, it would be interesting to understand whether the same pairing mechanism for superconductivity could also be operative near $\nu = \pm 2$, as a spin polarized K-IVC state is expected to be a good candidate ground state at these even integer fillings \cite{KIVC}.
-In particular, if the same mechanism is at play near $\nu=\pm 2$, then it would be interesting to see whether the competing instabilities in the $p$-wave and $d$-wave channels could lead to nematic superconductivity, which was observed in Ref.~\cite{CaoRodan} and discussed theoretically in Refs.~\cite{KoziiIsobe,ClassenChubukov,Dodaro,Venderbos}.
+The present work opens up several other questions which deserve further investigation.
+For example, it would be interesting to understand whether the pairing mechanism discussed in this work could also be operative near $\nu = \pm 2$, where a spin polarized K-IVC state is realized \cite{KIVC}.

-The Hamiltonian of tBLG restricted to the nearly flat bands has an approximate $U(4)\times U(4)$ symmetry~\cite{KIVC,KangVafekPRL}, which is responsible for the close competition between many different symmetry-broken phases in self-consistent Hartree-Fock studies \cite{XieMacDonald,CaltechSTM,LiuKhalaf,KIVC,CeaGuinea}.
+The Hamiltonian of MATBG restricted to the nearly flat bands has an approximate $U(4)\times U(4)$ symmetry~\cite{KIVC,KangVafekPRL}, which is responsible for the close competition between many different symmetry-broken phases in self-consistent Hartree-Fock studies \cite{XieMacDonald,CaltechSTM,LiuKhalaf,KIVC,CeaGuinea}.
 Because of this approximate symmetry, we expect the existence of many nearly soft bosonic modes corresponding to fluctuations within the low-energy $U(4)\times U(4)$-manifold.
 In principle, all these modes can be important for superconductivity.
 One of these modes even becomes massless at the continuous phase transition between the K-IVC state and the valley-Hall state, which occurs when the microscopic sublattice splitting induced by the hexagonal boron nitride substrate is around $~ 10$ meV \cite{KIVC}.
 In Appendix~\ref{app:VH}, we argue that non-Fermi liquid physics is expected at this critical point, but that deviations from Fermi liquid theory will only manifest themselves on very long distance and time scales.
-A very interesting topic for future work is to further study the role of these nearly soft or critical bosonic modes.
+An interesting topic for future work is to further study the role of these nearly soft or critical bosonic modes.

-We also expect that the development of numerical methods such as DMRG~\cite{KangVafekDMRG}, quantum Monte Carlo~\cite{DaLiao,DaLiaoFernandes}, or the functional renormalization group~\cite{Kennes,ClassenHonerkamp,Klebl} will be invaluable to shed further light on the above mentioned questions.